 On December 14, 2017, Vision Lithium announced the signing of a definitive asset purchase agreement for a 100% undivided interest in the Sirmac Lithium Property from Nemaska Lithium Inc. Vision Lithium issued $250,000 cash payment and 15,000,000 common shares of Vision Lithium to Nemaska Lithium.
 Vision Lithium also assumed a pre-existing 1% Net Smelter Return (NSR) on certain claims comprising the Sirmac Property.

 - Vision Lithium has drilled and channel sampled the #5 Zone as well as discovered the East Zone

 - Numerous other large dikes on the property represent other exploration targets and growth potential at Sirmac

 - Vision will submit a bulk sample permit application for Sirmac

-- Lodging, Hydro Nearby, Road Access, Etc.
+- Lodging, Road Access, etc.